urakymzhan/hws/javascript/class-projects/methods/Pokemon/direction.md

         console.log(item.type.name);
      }) -->

-8. Make sure/check abilites is an array from data.
+8. Make sure/check abilites is an array type.
+Abilites can be found from same data object.
     <!-- console.log(Array.isArray(data.abilities)); -->

-9. From abilities array get the last ability and console the name of it.
+9. From abilities array get the last ability(object) and console the name of it.

 <!--      var lastAbility = data.abilities.pop();
      console.log(lastAbility.ability.name);  -->

-10. Now take that last ability and again put it back to abilities array.
+10. Now take that last ability (object) and again put it back to abilities array.
      <!-- data.abilities.push(lastAbility); -->